vivait/WorkerCommandBundle/README.md

 `--timeout` will set the interval between running the command, with a default setting of 5 seconds.

 E.g. `php app/console vivait:queue:worker:email -t 0.5`

+### Exception handling
+WorkerCommand catches any `\Exception`.
+Internally, WorkerCommand prints the error message and code to the console, but by implementing `handleException()`, it's possible to further interact with the exception.